Data types for Apache Iceberg™ tables

 NUMBER(10,0) has a range of (-9,999,999,999, +9,999,999,999), but int has a more limited range of (-2,147,483,648, +2,147,483,647).
 If you try to insert a value of 3,000,000,000 into that column, Snowflake returns an out-of-range error message.

-For details about approximate types, see the notes in the Supported data types for Iceberg tables table.
+For details about approximate types, see the notes in the Supported data types table.

-The following table shows the relationship between Iceberg data types and Snowflake data types.
-It uses the following columns:
+The tables in this section show the relationship between Iceberg data types and Snowflake data types.
+They use the following columns:

 Iceberg type: